kumpan/work-test/README.md

 ## Questions and feedback

-If you have any questions about the test or the process, or any feedback about it, please contact Kumpan at @@@@@
+If you have any questions about the test or the process, or any feedback about it, please contact Kumpan at tobias@kumpan.se